Multiple collapsed cupolas in church ruins of Antigua

 Photo courtesy of Hotel Las Marias

-Best time to visit Antigua?
+Best time to visit Antigua Guatemala?

 Guatemala is known as the land of eternal spring and for good reason.
 All year round, it has pleasant temperatures ranging from 22-30 degrees celsius.
 However, Ideally, you should visit during the dry season which runs from November to April.